Astec Industries, Inc. (NASDAQ:ASTE) Plans $0.13 Quarterly Dividend

 Astec Industries, Inc. (NASDAQ:ASTE – Get Free Report) announced a quarterly dividend on Monday, July 29th, Zacks reports.
 Shareholders of record on Monday, August 12th will be paid a dividend of 0.13 per share by the industrial products company on Friday, August 30th.
-This represents a $0.52 annualized dividend and a yield of 1.48%.
-The ex-dividend date is Monday, August 12th.
+This represents a $0.52 annualized dividend and a yield of 1.50%.
+The ex-dividend date of this dividend is Monday, August 12th.

-Astec Industries has raised its dividend payment by an average of 5.7% annually over the last three years.
+Astec Industries has increased its dividend payment by an average of 5.7% per year over the last three years.
 Astec Industries has a payout ratio of 18.1% indicating that its dividend is sufficiently covered by earnings.

 Analysts Set New Price Targets

-A number of research firms have weighed in on ASTE.
-Stifel Nicolaus cut shares of Astec Industries from a “buy” rating to a “hold” rating and decreased their target price for the stock from $47.00 to $37.00 in a research note on Thursday, May 2nd.
-StockNews.com lowered shares of Astec Industries from a “buy” rating to a “hold” rating in a report on Thursday, May 2nd.
+A number of research analysts recently weighed in on ASTE shares.
+Stifel Nicolaus downgraded shares of Astec Industries from a “buy” rating to a “hold” rating and decreased their target price for the company from $47.00 to $37.00 in a research report on Thursday, May 2nd.
+StockNews.com downgraded shares of Astec Industries from a “buy” rating to a “hold” rating in a research report on Thursday, May 2nd.

 Astec Industries, Inc designs, engineers, manufactures, and markets equipment and components used primarily in road building and related construction activities worldwide.
 The company operates in two segments, Infrastructure Solutions and Materials Solutions.
 The Infrastructure Solutions segment offers asphalt plants and related components, heaters, concrete dust control systems, asphalt pavers, vaporizers, concrete material handling systems, screeds, heat recovery units, paste back-fill plants, asphalt storage tanks, hot oil heaters, bagging plants, fuel storage tanks, industrial and asphalt burners and systems, custom batch plants, material transfer vehicles, soil stabilizing-reclaiming machinery, blower trucks and trailers, milling machines, soil remediation plants, wood chippers and grinders, pump trailers, concrete batch plants, control systems, liquid terminals, storage equipment and related parts, construction and retrofits, polymer plants, and concrete mixers, as well as engineering and environmental permitting services.